 The CSV file will be imported into a new Excel worksheet.
 You can then work with the data as you would with any other Excel data.

-A CSV file (comma separated values) is a plain text file that stores tabular data in a simplified format.
-It uses commas to separate data fields and newlines to separate data records.
+A comma-separated values (CSV) file is a plain text file that stores tabular data in a simplified format.
+It uses commas to separate data fields and newlines to separate records.
 CSV files are often used to exchange data between different applications because they are simple and easy to read.

-The initialization function of a module is needed to convert user friendly parameters into internal ones.
+The initialization function of a module is used to convert user parameters to internal parameters.
 It also allocates dynamic memory for internal signals and parameters.
-Everything is controlled by using initialization files.
+Input parameters and configurations are controlled by initialization files.

-The process function is called for each new frame.
-It consists of the actual processing of the algorithms
+The process function is called for every new frame.
+It consists of the actual processing of the algorithms.

-KiRAT is mainly divided into two parts: the algorithmic core and the algorithmic structure.
-Inherent to KiRAT’s core functionality a user interface is specifically tailored to the application itself.
+KiRAT is a complex software and consists of several structures: algcore, algstruct, and exo.
+The core functionality of KiRAT includes a user interface that is specifically tailored to the application itself.

 Prof. Dr.-Ing.
 Gerhard Schmidt